Last Updated on January 23, 2020 by Nicole

 It was June and all of a sudden, it looked like a last minute trip to Europe was in play.
 We would only have a week and there was going to be four of us – me and my husband, my adult and 13 year old daughters.
-Now the question became, “Where should we go?”
-I didn’t want to go anywhere that I had been before.
-That kind of crossed off a lot of places.
-I also wanted to go somewhere that wouldn’t be drowning in summer tourists.
+Now the question became – Where should we go?
+I didn’t want to go a country that I had been before or would be drowning in summer tourists.
 My solution… we decided to explore Montenegro and Slovenia.
-I had heard about Kotor old town and really wanted to go.
-It was an excellent decision.
+I had heard about Kotor Montenegro, specifically Kotor Old Town, and already fell in love with visions of its ancient charm.
+I really wanted to go.
+Thankfully, it was an excellent decision.

 A Brief Overview of Montenegro